Our Mission

 How We Started

-In December 2025, with Pat's blessing, Ryne and Allison Melstrom took over as owners.
-We met Pat through a friend during our early married days, sparking our passion via her course and mentorship.
-Over the past year, we've trained under her, embracing evidence-based practices beyond teeth and gums.
+In 2025, with Pat's blessing, Ryne and Allison took over as owners.
+We met Pat through a friend during our early married days, sparking our friendship as dental workers and passion for Myo via her course and mentorship.
+We've trained extensively under her, embracing evidence-based practices beyond teeth and gums.

 - Licensed Dental Hygienists